dbca-wa/developer-guidance/Software_Development.md

 Once you start working on more than one project, managing separate and isolated Python environments for each one becomes a requirement.
 [This is a good primer](https://realpython.com/python-virtual-environments-a-primer/) on Python virtual environments and why you need them.

-There are many different Python environment management tools on the market (pip, pip-tools, Poetry, Pipenv, etc.) and the choice always remain with individual developer, but the current recommended tool is [uv](https://docs.astral.sh/uv/).
+There are many different Python environment management tools on the market (pip, pip-tools, Poetry, Pipenv, etc.) and the choice always remains with the individual developer, but the current recommended tool is [uv](https://docs.astral.sh/uv/).
 It's fast, easy to use, and is Python-standards-compliant.
 First steps are as follows:

 - Install [uv](https://docs.astral.sh/uv/getting-started/installation/) on your development PC.
 - [Install a specific version of Python using uv](https://docs.astral.sh/uv/guides/install-python/).